che-incubator/che-demos/devfile/script.md

 # Devfile Demo

+## Introduction
+Devfile is a new format for defining a development environment, aka Che Workspace.
+It's a straightforward and declarative format and `chectl` provides easy way to start using it.
+`chectl` is able to generate devfile for live application.
+Then generated devfile can be put into sources code repository to make it reusable on any Che installation.

 ## Setup
 1. Create minishift/minikube VM
     - Demo is tested with minishift VM with 8GB memory allocated